rangapin/richard_portfolio/data/authors/default.md

 When I am not brainstorming back-end applications or designing websites, I love to spend my time Freediving in the most beautiful destinations on the planet.

-Let’s connect and dive into your next project together!
+Let’s dive into your next project together!